luftj/MaRE/README.md

 * skip_impossible_verification -- save some time on georeferencing, when it is not possible to get a correct result.
 Only works when supplying ground truth
 * warp_mode_retrieval/warp_mode_registration -- set the transform class for retrieval/registration to fit to the expected deformation in your input maps.
 * proj_out -- the desired projection of the georeferenced output maps
+* masking_border -- set a margin at the image borders which will be ignored during keypoint detection and registration.
+This is helpful when the images have a background (e.g. with colour correction cards) whith a negative influence on matching performance.

 ## Usage